Cruelty and Compassion

 The Bizra see the world through another Bizra’s memories, associations, and point of view.

-But the Bizra assume that others will look at the message through the sender’s eyes, with all of the related memories and associations.
+The Bizra take it for granted that the receiver of the message will see it through the sender’s eyes, with all of the related memories and associations.

-When they communicate with us, we see only the surface image, but not the rich associations that the sender intends.
+When Bizra communicate with us, we see only the surface image, but not the rich associations that the sender intends.

 I learned from the Gen how to join minds.